Internet access is essential for all Philadelphians. These programs can help you get free or low-cost internet for your home.

 You can check your eligibility by using the ACP pre-enrollment tool.

 Alternatively, you can dial 211 to see if you are eligible.

 Families of Pre-K–12 students

 PHLConnectED is the City’s initiative to help pre-K–12 families get free access to a fast and reliable internet connection.
 This program is for pre-K–12 households that either don’t have internet access or have trouble affording internet access.

-Dial 2-1-1 to sign up or find out if your household is eligible.
+Dial 211 to sign up, or to find out if your household is eligible.
 For language services, press 8.